MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 ## DirectQuery use cases

-In the following scenarios, connecting with DirectQuery can be useful.
+Connecting with DirectQuery can be useful in the following scenarios.
 In several of these cases, leaving the data in its original source location is necessary or beneficial.

 DirectQuery in Power BI offers the greatest benefits in the following scenarios:

 - The data changes frequently, and you need near real-time reporting.
 - You need to handle large data without having to pre-aggregate.
+- The underlying source defines and applies security rules.
 - Data sovereignty restrictions apply.
 - The source is a multidimensional source containing measures, such as SAP BW.